Feyerabend/cc/ch04/sec4.7/display/README.md

    display.update()
    time.sleep(1)
    ```
-   Check Pimoroni’s tutorials for more (GitHub or their site).
+   Check Pimoroni's tutorials for more (GitHub or their site).

 3. *Use Cases*: Great for simple games, small dashboards, or IoT displays.